hakyung4/shortest_path/ProjectProposal.md

  Planning ahead, we divided our investigation into several major milestones, setting a proposed timeline for each task.
   - Update Final Project Proposal (April 3, 2022)
-  - Data acquisition and processing (April 3, 2022)
+  - Data acquisition and processing (April 10, 2022)
     - Establish project directory, foundation, and major ﬁles
     - Access dataset successfully
-  - Come up with methods to store and visualize data
-  - Finish Force-Directed Graph that represents all the data (April 10, 2022)
+    - Implement data storage
+    - Initial visualization of data
-  - Finish 1st Shortest Path Algorithm (BFS or Dijkstra’s) (April 24, 2022)
+  - Finish 1st Shortest Path Algorithm (BFS or Dijkstra’s) (April 10, 2022)
-  - Finish 2nd Shortest Path Algorithm (May 3, 2022)
+  - Finish 2nd Shortest Path Algorithm (April 24, 2022)
+  - Finish Force-Directed Graph that represents all the data (May 3, 2022)
   - Finish Presentation + Report (May 6, 2022)